 University Policies Statement All university and department policies affecting student work, appeals, and grievances, as outlined in the Undergraduate Catalog and/or Department Handbook will apply, unless otherwise indicated in this syllabus.
-The Library and Information Literacy During this course, students may fulfill assignments by: Finding research help face-to-face, by phone, or email from librarians at one of the University's Libraries https://apu.libguides.com/chat Chatting online with librarians 24/7 at apu.edu/library/help/asknow/chat Making appointments with subject matter specialist librarians at apu.edu/library/help/specialists Accessing the online library at apu.edu/library/help/tutorials and help guides at apu.libguides.com During this course, students may develop information literacy by: Thinking critically to find, access, and engage appropriate resources Identifying how information in this course's discipline is produced and valued Conducting quality research activities, even to create new knowledge Participating ethically in this course's community of learning For more information, see information literacy tutorials at apu.edu/library/help/tutorials Framework for Information Literacy for Higher Education, Association of College and Research Libraries (2015).
-Available at: https://www.ala.org/acrl/standards/ilframework Emergency Policy It is highly recommended that you leave the class title, room and building location, and the APU campus phone number (626) 969-3434 with family and/or other contacts if you wish to be notified in case of an emergency.
-Contact information for APU Regional locations may be found here: http://catalog.apu.edu/graduateprofessional/campus-resources/regional-center-locations/ Faith Integration Statement Academic Faith Integration is recognized as an important feature of courses at Azusa Pacific University.
-Students can expect to discover how relevant themes from their coursework and themes from the Christian faith meaningfully inform each other.
-Although faith integration is central to the mission of APU, instructors respectfully recognize that students come from a diversity of faith backgrounds and that they have a variety of perspectives.
-Optional Content: Programmatic Policies State any policies that are specific to your program, especially those that are contrary to the university standard policy.
-4. BIBLIOGRAPHY Provide reading lists, supportive references, and integrative works that will contribute to the overall quality of the syllabus and the course.
+The Library and Information Literacy During this course, students may fulfill assignments by: Finding research help face-to-face, by phone, or email from librarians at one of the University's Libraries apu.edu/library/help Chatting online with librarians 24/7 at apu.edu/library/help/asknow/chat Making appointments with subject matter specialist librarians at apu.edu/library/help/specialists Accessing the online library at apu.edu/library Viewing self-paced tutorials at apu.edu/library/help/tutorials and help guides at apu.libguides.com During this course, students may develop information literacy by: Thinking critically to find, access, and engage appropriate resources Identifying how information in this course's discipline is produced and valued Conducting quality research activities, even to create new knowledge Participating ethically in this course's community of learning For more information, see information literacy tutorials at apu.edu/library/help/tutorials Framework for Information Literacy for Higher Education, Association of College and Research Libraries (2015).
+Available at: ala.org/acrl/standards/ilframework Emergency Policy

+It is highly recommended that you leave the class title, room and building location, and the APU campus phone number (626) 969-3434 with family and/or other contacts if you wish to be notified in case of an emergency.